Terradue/cloud-admin-doc/source/sandbox2interoute.md

 -------------

 * To have root/admin permissions on the Sandbox,
-* To have root/admin access to an ESXi 5.x installation,
+* To have an Interoute account,
 * To have installed the [qemu-img](http://wiki.qemu.org/Main_Page) tool for manipulating disk images.

 Step 1.
 Preparation of the Sandbox